Soft/emacs-gtk-style-ext/README.md

 ## License

-`gtk-style-ext` os licensed under the [GNU General Public License Version 3](http://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.
+`gtk-style-ext` is licensed under the [GNU General Public License Version 3](http://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.
 See `COPYING` for further details.